bluebear2015/fs-journal/journal/01/questions.md

 10. Define the display `:flex property:`
     > |
+    flex allows you to break the standard html format and lets align side to side other then up and down
     |

 11. What `CSS` properties affect the size of a box model?